2003 WNBA All-Star Game

 The 2003 WNBA All-Star Game was played on July 12, 2003 at Madison Square Garden in New York, New York, home of the New York Liberty.
 This is the second time New York hosted the contest after previously hosting the 1999 game.
 This is the 5th annual WNBA All-Star Game.

+The West defeated the East, 84–75, and Nikki Teasley was named the All-Star Game MVP after recording 10 points, six rebounds and six assists.